pd-fkie/exim-fuzzer/aflnet/README.md

 # Fuzzing Exim with AFLNet

 This directory contains a setup for fuzzing Exim with AFLNet inside a docker container.
+We used this as a baseline for a comparison to our own fuzzer in `../`.

 ## How to build
 ```